How to Write an Effective Executive Summary (free powerpoint slide)

 What is the format of an executive summary?

 Executive summary (sometimes called “summary”) is a one- to two-page overview of the main points in a written document.
-The purpose of the executive summary is to give readers a quick glance at the key points and topics covered by the document.
+The purpose of the executive summary is to give readers a glance at the key issues and topics covered by the document.

-The executive summary should be written first, followed by the rest of the body text that elaborates on those points.
-In addition to summarizing a document, an executive summary can also serve as a teaser for potential readers, who may be interested in reading more about the subject matter.
-When writing an executive summary, it is important to keep in mind that readers want maximum clarity and brevity.
+The executive summary should be written first, followed by the rest of the body text elaborating on those points.
+In addition to summarizing a document, an executive summary can serve as a teaser for potential readers interested in reading more about the subject matter.
+When writing an executive summary, readers must remember that they want maximum clarity and brevity.

-Avoid excessive detail and unnecessary jargon — stick to high-level concepts and core ideas that are critical to understanding the content of your document.
+Avoid excessive detail and jargon.
+Stick to high-level concepts and core ideas critical to understanding your document's content.

-We recommend to prepare the executive summary in powerpoint or google slides format.
+We recommend preparing the executive summary in PowerPoint or Google Slides format.
 Executives or investors are accustomed to the format.

 What Information is included in an Executive Summary?

-The executive summary is the first thing an executive or investor will read while looking at your business plan or business proposal.
-An effective executive summary should include a compelling problem/challenge and recommendation.
+The executive summary is the first thing an executive or investor will read while looking at your business plan or proposal.
+A practical executive summary should include a compelling problem/challenge and recommendation.

-So, what to include in your executive summary that will make it successful.
+So, what do you think I should include in your executive summary to make it successful?

 Problem (or Challenge)

 The problem section of an executive summary should be concise but persuasive.
 This section should explain the problem to the reader without making them feel as if they are being sold something.
-Keep it in a neutral tone.
+Please keep it in a neutral tone.

 Recommendation

-The recommendation section should provide the solution to the problem at hand, telling them why they need to invest in this idea.
+The recommendation section should provide the solution to the problem, telling them why they need to invest in this idea.
 It must show how this solution is feasible.

-A good executive summary has then several key features to support the argumentation:
+A good executive summary has several vital features to support the argumentation:

 How long is an executive summary?

-Try to create an executive summary that is between 5-10% of the length of the finished document (for a report or presenation that is 20 slides or less, create a one-page executive summary).
+Try to create an executive summary that is between 5-10% of the length of the finished document (for a report or presentation that is 20 slides or less, create a one-page executive summary).

 Conclusion

-The executive summary is often the first thing an executive or investor reads when they receive your business plan or business proposal.
-With this in mind, it is important to make it as engaging and compelling as possible.
+The executive summary is often the first thing an executive or investor reads when they receive your business plan or proposal.
+Therefore, it is essential to make it as engaging and compelling as possible.

-It is also important to consider when you write your summary: who is reading it, and what do they want to know?
-By keeping these things in mind, you can write an effective executive summary that will catch the attention of an executive or potential investors.
+When you write your summary, it is also essential to consider who is reading it and what they want to know.
+By keeping these things in mind, you can write a compelling executive summary to catch an executive's or potential investors' attention.

 Executive Summary Template